 An intangible asset is derecognized upon its sale, or when no future economic benefits are expected from its use or disposal.
-Gains or losses arising from derecognition of an intangible asset, measured as the difference between net income and net carrying amount, and are recognized in income when the asset is derecognized.
+Gains or losses arising from derecognition of an intangible asset, measured as the difference between net revenues and net carrying value, and are recognized in income when the asset is derecognized.

-8.8 Impairment of tangible and intangible assets
+8.8 Impairment of the value of tangible and intangible assets

 At the end of each reporting period, TGI evaluates the carrying amounts of its tangible and intangible assets to determine whether there is an indication that those assets have suffered an impairment loss.
-In such case, the recoverable amount of the asset is calculated to determine the extent of the impairment loss (if any).
-When the recoverable amount of an individual asset cannot be estimated, TGI calculates the recoverable amount of the cash-generating unit to which the asset belongs.
-When a reasonable and consistent distribution basis is identified, common assets are also allocated to the individual cash-generating units or distributed to the smallest group of cash-generating units for which a reasonable and consistent distribution basis can be identified.
+In such case, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss (if any).
+When the recoverable amount of an individual asset cannot be estimated, the Company estimates the recoverable amount of the cash-generating unit to which the asset belongs.
+When a reasonable and consistent distribution basis is identified, common assets are also allocated to the individual cash-generating units or allocated to the smallest group of cash-generating units for which a reasonable and consistent distribution basis can be identified.

-The recoverable amount is the highest between the fair value minus disposal costs and value in use.
-In estimating the value in use, estimated future cash flows are discounted from the present value using a discount rate before taxes that reflects current market valuations regarding the time value of money and the specific risks to the asset for which the estimated future cash flows have not been adjusted.
+The recoverable amount is the higher of fair value less disposal costs and value in use.
+In estimating the value in use, estimated future cash flows are discounted from the present value using a discount rate before tax that reflects current market valuations regarding the time value of money and the specific risks to the asset for which the estimated future cash flows have not been adjusted.

-If the calculated recoverable amount of an asset (or cash-generating unit) is less than it is carrying amount, the carrying amount of the asset (or cash-generating unit) is reduced to its recoverable amount.
-Impairment losses are recognized immediately in gains or losses.
+If the computed recoverable amount of an asset (or cash-generating unit) is less than its carrying amount, the carrying amount of the asset (or cash-generating unit) is reduced to its recoverable amount.
+Impairment losses are recognized immediately in profit or loss.

-When an impairment loss is subsequently reversed, the carrying amount of the asset (or cash-generating unit) is increased to the reviewed estimated value of its recoverable amount, so that the increased carrying amount does not exceed the carrying amount that would have been calculated if the impairment loss had not been recognized for that asset (or cash-generating unit) in prior years.
-The reversal of an impairment loss is automatically recognized in gains or losses.
+When an impairment loss is subsequently reversed, the carrying amount of the asset (or cash-generating unit) is increased to the revised estimated value of its recoverable amount, so that the increased carrying amount does not exceed the carrying amount that would have been computed if the impairment loss would have not been recognized for that asset (or cash-generating unit) in prior years.
+The reversal of an impairment loss is automatically recognized in profit or loss.